-No matter how far we come in technology, the mechanical movements of a timeless wristwatch will always be a fascinating work of art.
+No matter how far we come with regards to technology, the mechanical movements of a timeless wristwatch will always be a fascinating work of art.
 An art that has been fine-tuned and perfected over centuries of passionate innovation, refined craftsmanship and relentless dedication.

 A watch which adventurers like Borge Ousland are wearing while they cross the North and South Poles, unsupported.
 We’ve also got our eyes on the Alpiner 4 and Seastrong Diver 300 for watches that endure a rugged lifestyle while looking luxe at the same time.